jporeilly/DC--Demo/01--Pre-flight/preflight.md

 ``define persistent storage:``
 ```
-cd /data/Workshop-DC/01--Preflight
 kubectl create -f postgres-storage.yml -n data-source
 ```
-Note: PostgreSQL manifest for deployment of PostgreSQL container uses PostgreSQL 10.4 image.
+Note: PostgreSQL manifest for deployment of PostgreSQL container uses PostgreSQL latest image.
 It is using PostgreSQL configuration like username, password, database name from the configmap that we created earlier.
 It also mounts the volume created from the persistent volumes and claims to make PostgreSQL container’s data persists.

 ``check if the PVC is connected to the PV successfully:``
 ```